- SEA LIFE, Day and Night on the Reef

 Wobble through this wonderful zone as you discover the most mystical creatures of the sea.

-Moon Jellies are found in most oceans, inshore estuaries and harbours around the world.
-Special feeding tentacles are equipped with stinging cells to capture small prey that are dragged inward towards the mouth.
-The Moon Jelly is a favourite food of many species of turtle!
+Moon Jellyfish are found in most oceans, inshore estuaries and harbours around the world.
+Special feeding tentacles are equipped with stinging cells to capture small prey that is dragged inward towards the mouth.
+The Moon Jellyfish is a favourite food of many species of turtle!

 Jelly Blubber